 If the child is sick for more than one week

-Beginning with the eighteenth day of sickness, you must send in a certificate from a doctor or nurse.
-The days for which you do not take compensation for care of a sick child, for example Saturday and Sundays, also count as part of the sickness period.
-Send the certificate to Försäkringskassans inläsningscentral 839 88 Östersund.
+Beginning with the eighth day of sickness, you must send in a certificate from a doctor or nurse.
+The days for which you do not take compensation for care of a sick child, for example Saturdays and Sundays, also count as part of the sickness period.
+Send the certificate to Försäkringskassans inläsningscentral, 839 88 Östersund.

 If we need more information from you, this may affect the disbursement date.
 We will contact you if this is the case.
 The problem is usually that we have not received a doctor's certificate if the child has been sick longer than a week or a doctor’s statement if the child is seriously ill.
 It could also be the case that we need more information from the doctor.

 When will the disbursement appear on My pages (Mina sidor)?